jhgagan/Python-freecodecamp/Blackjack/Readme.md

 If the hand has ace then we check if the total value is greater than 21, if it is greater than 21 we subtract 10 from it.

+We will also create a method, get_value(), to return the value of the cards in hand.

+The is_blackjack() method checks if the total value in hand is equal to 21.

 #### Syntax:
     def calculate_value(self):
         self.value = 0